microsoft/BotBuilder-V3/en-us/node/builder/guides/examples.md

 | ---------------| ---------------------------------------------
 |[basics-waterfall](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-waterfall) | Shows how to use a waterfall to prompt the user with a series of questions.
 |[basics-loops](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-loops) | Shows how to use session.replaceDialog() to create loops.
+|[basics-menus](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-menus) | Shows how to create a simple menu system for a bot.
 |[basics-naturalLanguage](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-naturalLanguage) | Shows how to use a LuisDialog to add natural language support to a bot.
 |[basics-multiTurn](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-multiTurn) | Shows how to implement simple multi-turns using waterfalls.
 |[basics-firstRun](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-firstRun) | Shows how to create a First Run experience using a piece of middleware.